Ep 2: Getting Yourself in the Right Space

-J. Brown, host of the “Yoga Talks” podcast, blogger, and founder of his own yoga studio.
-As parents, we tend to worry about our teens when we’re preparing for an important talk.
-We worry that they won’t understand what we are trying to communicate.
-But we don’t often worry about ourselves.
-How can parents get into a more open, receptive state before jumping into an important conversation?
+J. Brown, host of the “Yoga Talks” podcast, blogger, and founder of his own yoga studio talks about how parents can get themselves into a more open, receptive state before jumping into an important conversation with a teenager.
+These tactics are sure to improve your next conversation.

 Full Show Notes